AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Possible Fixes

-• Replace the lateral acceleration sensor module only after you prove correct power, ground, and network integrity at its connector.
+• Replace the lateral acceleration sensor module only after you prove good power, ground, and a healthy network, and confirm the module still will not communicate.

 Can I Still Drive With U0124?